Kochland: The Secret History of Koch Industries and Corporate Power in America

 A New York Times Book Review Editor’s Choice

-The annual revenue of Koch Industries is bigger than that of Goldman Sachs, Facebook, and U.S. Steel combined.
+The annual revenue of Koch Industries is bigger than that of Goldman Sachs, Facebook, and US Steel combined.
 Koch is everywhere: from the fertilizers that make our food to the chemicals that make our pipes to the synthetics that make our carpets and diapers to the Wall Street trading in all these commodities.
-But few people know much about Koch Industries and that’s because the billionaire Koch brothers want it that way.
+But few people know much about Koch Industries and that’s because the billionaire Koch brothers have wanted it that way.

 But there’s another side to this story.
 If you want to understand how we killed the unions in this country, how we widened the income divide, stalled progress on climate change, and how our corporations bought the influence industry, all you have to do is read this book.